herobd/dessurt/README.md

 ## I want to fine-tune Dessurt on my own data

+You first need to setup the data and then a config file.
+You can see `configs/` for a number of example fine-tuning config files.
-You have two options.
+For setting up the data you have two options.
 If you can define your dataset as images with a set of queries and text answers, you can use the MyDataset class.
 If you need something fancier, you can define your own dataset class.

 ### MyDataset